Asylum seekers

 Afghanistan Country of Origin Information (COI)

 The Afghanistan COI Repository presents current country information on Afghanistan using national, regional and international sources.
-Supported by Refugee Action and developed jointly by Asylos, ARC Foundation and Clifford Chance, this will be updated every Thursday until further notice.
+Supported by Refugee Action and developed jointly by Asylos, ARC Foundation and Clifford Chance, the report covers the research period of 1 September 2021 – 31 December 2022.

 Please indicate your consent to this site’s use of cookies